DomParfitt/generator-simple-ts/README.md

 The type of license to use for the project.
 Offers a list of options.

-**7. Github**
+**7. Git**

 Whether to initialise a git repository in the project root.

+***8. Git provider***

+The Git provider for the remote repo.
+Currently supports: Github, Gitlab and Bitbucket.

-***8. Github user***
+***9. Git user***

-The Github username to use in generating the repository URL.
+The Git username to use in generating the repository URL.
 Only prompts when the option to initialise a git repository was selected.
 Generates a URL in the form in the `package.json`:
 ```
 https://github.com/<github-user>/<project-name>.git
 ```